Your membership has expired

 More On Dishwashers

-Below, we’ve put together a detailed but easy-to-scan overview of the important features you’ll get as you step up through each tier, plus ratings and test scores of the models we’ve tested from Bosch’s new lineup so far.
+Below, we’ve put together an overview of the important features you’ll get as you step up through each tier, plus ratings and test scores of the models we’ve tested from Bosch’s new lineup so far.

-We tested one model from each of Bosch’s tiers.
 Like other dishwashers that have come through our labs, these Bosch models underwent at least 28 hours of tough testing.
-We’ve also collected reliability and owner satisfaction data on more than 80,000 individual dishwashers in use in real homes through our member surveys, and that data contributes to each dishwasher’s Overall Score in our ratings.
+We’ve also collected reliability and owner satisfaction data on more than 77,000 individual dishwashers in use in real homes through our member surveys, and that data also contributes to each dishwasher’s Overall Score.

-CR members can read detailed ratings for all of the Bosch dishwashers we’ve tested, along with ratings for dozens of other machines from more than 20 brands in our dishwasher ratings.
-And check out our dishwasher buying guide before you shop, where we include a list of important questions to ask before deciding on a model.
+CR members can read detailed ratings for all of the Bosch dishwashers we’ve tested, along with ratings for machines from more than 30 brands, in our dishwasher ratings.
+Before you shop, check out our dishwasher buying guide, which includes a list of important questions to ask before deciding on a model.

 Bosch 100 Series: Basic Features and Solid Performance

 The 100 Series is what Bosch calls its “core” dishwashers.
-These models wash well but come without the bells and whistles of models in the higher series, so they’re priced accordingly.
+These models wash well but lack the bells and whistles of models in the higher series, so they’re priced accordingly.

-The 100 Series is divided into two sub-tiers: the 100 Series and 100 Premium.
+The 100 Series is divided into two sub-tiers: the 100 Series and 100 Premium, which progressively offer small feature upgrades and more finish options.
 The dishwasher that CR’s engineers tested is a 100 Premium model.

 100 Series